Tanya-12114/Book-API/README.md

 # Book API

-A simple REST API endpoints : GET, POST, PUT, DELETE to manage a list of books using Node.js and Express.
+A simple REST API endpoints (GET, POST, PUT, DELETE) to manage a list of books using Node.js and Express.
 This project supports basic CRUD operations (Create, Read, Update, Delete), with data stored in memory (no database used).

 ---